nathancarter/how2data/database/tasks/How to do a test of joint significance/R.md

 author: Elizabeth Czarniak (CZARNIA_ELIZ@bentley.edu)
 ---

 Let's assume that you already made your multiple regression model, similar to the one shown below.
-You can visit this task, , to see how to construct a multiple linear regression model.
+You can visit this task, , to see how to construct a multivariate linear model.

 Let's assume that you already made your multivariate linear model, similar to the one shown below.
-If you still need to create one, first see how to fit a multiple linear regression model.
+If you still need to create one, first see how to fit a multivariate linear model.

 We use example data here, but you would use your own data instead.